sodascience/metasyn/README.md

 mf = MetaFrame.fit_dataframe(df)
 ```

-> Note: If you encounter a warning about `PassengerId` not being set as unique, you can safely ignore it and proceed.
+> Note: At this point you will encounter a warning about `PassengerId` not being set as unique, you can safely ignore it and proceed.
 This warning occurs because `PassengerId` appears to contain unique values, but is not explicitly marked as a unique column.
 To remove the warning, you can set `PassengerId` to be a unique column.
 Our documentation explains how to do this when generating Metaframes: [Set Columns as Unique](https://metasynth.readthedocs.io/en/latest/usage/generating_metaframes.html#optional-parameters).
->
-> ```
-> Variable PassengerId seems unique, but not set to be unique.
-Set the variable to be either unique or not unique to remove this warning. warnings.warn(f"\nVariable {series.name} seems unique, but not set to be unique.\n"
-> ```

 #### (De)serialization: Exporting and importing a MetaFrame
 _Note that exporting and importing is optional.
 You can generate synthetic data from **any** loaded MetaFrame, whether that be through importing a GMF file or generating a MetaFrame from an original DataFrame._